-I believe that focusing my work in certain areas allows me to serve clients more thoughtfully and effectively.
-By specializing in the experiences I know most deeply, I can bring both skill and compassion to our work together—helping you feel seen, understood, and supported in ways that truly fit your needs.
+I believe that focusing my work in specific areas allows me to serve clients with greater depth and care.
+By specializing in experiences I know deeply, I bring both skill and compassion to our work together, helping you feel seen, understood, and supported in ways that truly fit your needs.

 Our culture places immense pressure on women to carry more than they should, often at the expense of their own needs.